SonifyAR: Context-Aware Sound Generation in Augmented Reality: Introduction

 \textbf{Finally, LLM-based sound acquisition.} We integrate a suite of four sound acquisition methods: \textit{recommend}, \textit{retrieve}, \textit{generate}, and \textit{transfer}, all controlled by the underlying LLM.
 For each AR sound interaction, the context information as text is fed to the LLM for processing.
 The LLM then provides text prompts that control the suite of four sound acquisition methods, which automatically provide matching sound assets for the AR interaction.

 To author AR sound with SonifyAR, the creator initiates AR interactions and the system automatically lists sound options based on context.
-For example, imagine trying to make a virtual tea cup chime crisply when being slid on a table (\autoref{fig:teaser}).
+For example, imagine trying to make a virtual tea cup chime accordingly when being slid on a table (\autoref{fig:teaser}).
 In traditional approaches, the creator would need to manually specify this sliding action and find a sound asset to match the chiming ceramic cup.
 But with SonifyAR, the creator could demonstrate this sliding action and the chime sounds are generated automatically for the creator to choose from.

-To explore the potential of SonifyAR, we conducted two evaluations: first, a qualitative user study with eight designers to examine the usability of the SonifyAR prototype; second, we apply SonifyAR across five key user scenarios: from AR education to improving AR headset safety.
-Our user study highlights usability of the authoring interface and helpfulness of the generated sounds while identifying space of improvements in terms of generated sound quality.
-Our application scenarios demonstrate the breadth and potential of SonifyAR incorporating automatically acquired sounds seamlessly into various AR experiences—a practice that would otherwise take significant time and effort.
+To explore the potential of SonifyAR, we conducted two evaluations: first, a qualitative user study with eight designers to examine the usability of and reactions to the SonifyAR prototype; second, we apply SonifyAR across five key user scenarios: from AR education to improving AR headset safety.
+Our user study highlights the potential of SonifyAR and the generated sounds while identifying key areas of improvement such as sound quality and interface design.
+Our application scenarios demonstrate the breadth and potential of SonifyAR incorporating automatically acquired sounds seamlessly into various AR experiences—a practice that would otherwise take significant manual time and effort.

 Our work makes three primary contributions: (1) a design space for AR sound authoring tools, which highlights existing gaps in the literature; (2) a novel context-aware AR sound authoring pipeline using generative AI, called SonifyAR, that incorporates sensed environmental cues like surface material, virtual object semantics, and user action; (3) findings from a user study with eight designers and five application examples that demonstrate SonifyAR's potential and key advancements in this space.
 To our knowledge, we are the first system to offer automatic, in-context sound authoring for AR.